uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

     off your app.
 * Rehearse your presentation in person as a team to make sure it is close to 5 minutes.

+During the other team's presentations:

+* Rudeness to the other teams will not be tolerated.
+* Your team must arrive on time.
+Late teams will not be allowed to present.
+* You and your team must stay for all presentations and respectfully support the other teams.
+* You may ask thoughtful questions after each presentation.
+* Wait until after questions to applaud.

 ### Marking

 * 10 Marks